A Bayesian Networks Approach to Operational Risk: Introduction

 Among the AMA methods, the most widely used is the \emph{Loss Distribution Approach} (LDA).
-In LDA the distribution of frequency and the distribution of impact (severity) modeling the operational losses are separately studied for each of the $56$ pairs $(BL, LET)$.
+In LDA the distribution of frequency and the distribution of impact (severity) modeling the operational losses are separately studied for each of the $56$ pairs $(\text{Business Line}, \text{Loss Event Type})$.
 LDA makes two crucial assumptions: i) frequency and severity distributions are independent for each pair; ii) the distributions of each pair are independent from the distributions of \emph{all the other} pairs.
 In other words LDA neglects the correlations possibly existing between the frequency or the severity of the losses occurring in different pairs.

-The idea of exploiting BNs to study OR has already been proposed in \cite{cruz}, and various approaches are possible.
+The idea of exploiting BNs to study OR has already been proposed in Refs. \cite{cruz, alexander, neil-fenton-tailor, cowell-verral-yoon, bonafede-giudici}, and various approaches are possible.
 The main advantages offered by BNs are two: \begin{itemize} \item the possible correlations among different bank processes can be captured; \item the information contained into both assessments and historical loss data can be merged in a natural way. \end{itemize}

-One approach may be to design a completely different network for each bank process, trying to determine the relevant variables (in the context of each process) and the causal relationship among them; this kind of network has only one output node which typically represents the loss distribution for the process under investigation.
-This approach has several drawbacks: i) domain experts are needed for each process, in order to properly identify the variables and to define the topology of each network; ii) if the historical data needs to be used, a system monitoring all the included variables with an acceptable frequency and accuracy has to be built; since this kind of network can easily reach large sizes (tens of variables), managing such systems is quite challenging for a bank institution; iii) correlations across different processes are not taken into account.
+One approach \cite{adusei-poku-et-al, neil-andersen-hager} may be to design a completely different network for each bank process, trying to determine the relevant variables (in the context of each process) and the causal relationship among them; this kind of network has only one output node which typically represents the loss distribution for the process under investigation; the correlations among different processes can be captured by building a ``super-network'' which contains all the networks built for the single processes and in which the nodes representing the loss distributions of the processes may be connected by links.
+Since it deals with the variables governing the underlying dynamics of the bank, this approach seems to be the most convincing; nevertheless it suffers from some drawbacks as regards the practical implementation inside a bank: i) domain experts are needed for each process, in order to properly identify the variables and to define the topology of each network; ii) if the historical data need to be used, a system monitoring all the included variables with an acceptable frequency and accuracy has to be built; since this kind of network can easily reach large sizes (tens of variables), managing such systems is quite challenging and resource demanding for a mid or small sized bank.